The road to college is long – and sometimes confusing. To help keep you on track, here's a

 Your weaknesses.
 Sometimes it is best not to bring

 attention to a weakness.
-Other times, it must be mitigated.
+Other times, it must be acknowledged and explained.
 Weaknesses can be

 mitigated in the personal statement, addendum, or letters of reference.